-ELIG, Attorneys-at-Law Çitlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş 34349 İstanbul Turkey
+ELIG Gürkaynak Attorneys-at-Law Çitlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş 34349 İstanbul Turkey

 Tel: +90 212 327 17 24

 Email: gonenc.gurkaynak@elig.com

 URL: www.elig.com

-Mr. Gönenç Gürkaynak is a founding partner and the managing partner of ELIG, Attorneys-at-Law, a leading law firm of 87 lawyers based in Istanbul, Turkey.
+Mr. Gönenç Gürkaynak is a founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 87 lawyers based in Istanbul, Turkey.
 Mr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
 Mr. Gürkaynak received his LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, New York, Brussels and England and Wales.
-Before founding ELIG, Attorneys-at-Law in 2005, Mr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.

-Mr. Gürkaynak heads the competition law and regulatory department of ELIG, Attorneys-at-Law, which currently consists of 45 lawyers.
-He has unparalleled experience in Turkish competition law counselling issues with more than 20 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Mr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Mr. Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law, which currently consists of 45 lawyers.
+He has unparalleled experience in Turkish competition law experience, starting with the establishment of the Turkish Competition Authority.

 Mr. Gürkaynak frequently speaks at conferences and symposia on competition law matters.
 He has published more than 150 articles in English and Turkish by various international and local publishers.
-Mr. Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures at other universities in Turkey.
+Mr. Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures in other universities in Turkey.